Polderrider/polderrider.github.io/projects.md

 **Basic Knowledge of Multiple Languages**
 I have built beginner to intermediate proficiency in C, C#, C++, Python, and Flask.
-I am immensly satisfied to have grasped a basic understanding of these languages and consider it a significant achievement.
 I am able to write simple programs, understand code written in these languages, and switch between them.

 **Understanding of Data Structures**